Follow our free guide to form an LLC in Illinois

 What is a Certificate of Good Standing?

-The Certificate of Good Standing is a state-issued certification of your LLC’s compliance with all state regulations.
-It is essentially a “seal of approval” for your business.
+The Certificate of Good Standing is essential a “seal of approval” for your business and confirms your LLC’s compliance with all state regulations.

 The Certificate of Good Standing proves to other businesses and financial institutions that you are legally compliant and in good standing with the Secretary of State.